syntax-objects/Summer2021/ANNOUNCEMENT.md

 - Ben + Stephen

 PS a 'Bee' is a community effort toward a common goal.
-Think: quilting bee.
+A quilting bee is for making a quilt.
 In this case the 'quilt' is a patchwork of syntax-parse macros.

 - - -